Tono River: History

 Lifau, a short distance northeast of the Tono River mouth, was the first place on the island of Timor to be settled by Europeans.
 Between 1512 and 1515, Portuguese traders were the first of the Europeans to arrive in the area; they landed near modern Pante Macassar, about 5 km to Lifau's east.
 Only much later was a permanent Portuguese settlement established at Lifau.

 By the seventeenth century, the Lifau settlement had become the centre of Portuguese activities on Timor, which had extended into the interior of the island.
 In 1702, Lifau officially became the capital of all Portuguese dependencies in the Lesser Sunda Islands.
 However, Portuguese control over Lifau's environs, known as Oecusse (which is also the traditional name of Pante Macassar), was tenuous, particularly in the mountainous interior.
 In 1769, the capital of Portuguese Timor was transferred from Lifau eastwards to Dili, due to frequent attacks from the local Eurasian Topass group.
 Most of West Timor was left to Dutch forces, who were conquering what is today Indonesia.

 In the 1780s, a reconciliation took place between the governor in Dili and the Topasses of Oecusse, who henceforth usually supported the Portuguese government.
 In 1859, under the Treaty of Lisbon, Portugal and the Netherlands divided the island between them.
 For the most part, West Timor became Dutch, with its colonial seat at Kupang.
-East Timor became Portuguese, with its seat in Dili.
+Eastern Timor became Portuguese, with its seat in Dili.
 Oecusse was confirmed as a Portuguese exclave, with the Savu Sea to its north west, but otherwise surrounded by Dutch territory.

 As is the case throughout the Indonesian archipelago, human settlement in Oecusse, including in the Tono River catchment or drainage basin, has traditionally been concentrated in the mountainous interior, rather than near the coast.
 There are many likely reasons for this tradition: for example, altitude offers relief from coastal heat and much lower rates of malaria infection, and high ground is easier to defend against invaders.
 In Oecusse, areas of higher altitude also benefit from substantially greater rainfall over a rainy season that can be two months longer than along the coast, and groundwater reserves are more plentiful.
 Additionally, the channelling of water for small-scale cultivation is relatively simple in mountainous landscapes.

 Many Oecusse communities were among the last in Timor to have contact with foreigners, as Portuguese colonialism after 1769 was focused on the eastern half of the island.
 Some mountain villages in Oecusse were not reached by Portuguese missionaries until as recently as the 1950s.
 However, Oecusse still identifies strongly with the former Portuguese Timor, even though the effect of the Portuguese on the culture of the exclave was shallow.